alber70g/graphql-query-path/README.md

 A library that allows you to smartly execute database queries by looking at the field selection.
 This can mitigate the N+1 problem of GraphQL queries.

+This repo contains two projects:

+- **graphql-query-path** that has two functions: `getPaths` and `getPathsFromAST`.
+They return a list of paths reflecting the graphql-query
+- **graphql-query-path-contains** the same as above and extends `Array` with `contains(glob: string): boolean` method that you can use to do glob matching.
+  This one is ~17k bigger because of a dependency on `picomatch`.

 ## Usage

 Install the package